dpawlows/Foundations-of-Scientific-Computing/lessons/L3/coding.rst

 and is a staging area the keeps track of the files that you are ready commit to your local repository, but haven't done so yet.
 The third tree is the *head* and it points at the last commit that you've made.

-Let's clone one of your GitHub repositories.
+Let's clone one of your GitHub repositories to see how all of this works.
 To do that, in the terminal enter:

 ::